 Petticoats were less common, but available for women who wore skirts.
 They either pulled on or wrapped around and buttoned on the side.
 They could be made of silky crepe, warm knit, or swishy taffeta.

-Women in the 1930s continued to wear back seamed stockings (seamer stockings) just as they did in the 1920s.
-Colors were shades of nude, tan, or grey with various shades in between.
-Some color names were suntan, copper, beige, townwear, sun-burn, brown, taupe, gunmetal, smoke, cloud, and white.
-Women of color choose dark grey or dark tan for their stockings.
+Women in the 1930s continued to wear back seamed stockings.
+Hosiery colors were shades of sun-tan, taupe or deep grey with various shades in between.
+Women with deep skintones choose dark grey or dark tan for their stockings.

 Shop 1930s inspired lingerie